codex-storage/codex-spec/specs/marketplace.md

 “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in [2119](https://www.ietf.org/rfc/rfc2119.txt).

-The marketplace contract manages storage requests, maintains the state of allocated storage slots, and orchestrates SP rewards, collaterals, and storage proofs.
+The marketplace contract manages storage requests, maintains the state of allocated storage slots, orchestrates SP node rewards, collaterals, and storage proofs.
-A node that wishes to participate in the Codex persistence layer MUST implement one or more roles described in this document.
+A node that wishes to participate in the Codex persistence layer MUST implement one or more roles described below.

 ### Roles